raspberrypilearning/parent-detector/worksheet.md

 ## Program the camera to preview on movement

-Now we're ready to extend our previous program to give it the ability to control the Camera Board.
+Now we're ready to extend our previous program to give it the ability to control the camera module.
 To start with, let's just make our program display what the camera can see when movement is detected; we can set up recording to a file later.

 Make a copy of the previous program and we'll use that for this step: